Kaned1as/MARC-FS/README.md

     $ cd build && cmake ..
     $ make
     $ # here goes the step where you actually go and register on mail.ru website to obtain cloud storage and auth info
-    $ ./marcfs /path/to/empty/folder -o username=your.email@mail.ru,password=your.password
+    $ ./marcfs /path/to/mount/folder -o username=your.email@mail.ru,password=your.password

 If you want your files on Mail.ru Cloud to be encrypted, you may use nested EncFS filesystem to achieve this:

-    $ ./marcfs /path/to/empty/folder -o username=your.email@mail.ru,password=your.password
+    $ ./marcfs /path/to/mount/folder -o username=your.email@mail.ru,password=your.password
-    $ mkdir /path/to/empty/folder/encrypted # needed only once when you init your EncFS
+    $ mkdir /path/to/mount/folder/encrypted # needed only once when you init your EncFS
-    $ encfs --no-default-flags /path/to/empty/folder/encrypted /path/to/decrypted/dir
+    $ encfs --no-default-flags /path/to/mount/folder/encrypted /path/to/decrypted/dir
     $ cp whatever /path/to/decrypted/dir
-    $ # at this point encrypted data will appear in Mail.ru storage
+    $ # at this point encrypted data will appear in Cloud Mail.ru storage

+If you want to use rsync to synchronize local and remote sides, use `--sizes-only` option.
+Rsync compares mtime and size of file by default, but Mail.ru Cloud saves only seconds in mtime, which causes false-positives and reuploads of identical files:

+    $ rsync -av --delete --size-only /path/to/local/folder/ ~/path/to/mount/folder

 To unmount previously mounted share, make sure no one uses it and execute:

     $ # if you mounted encfs previously, first unmount it
-    $ # fusermount -u /path/to/empty/folder/encrypted
+    $ # fusermount -u /path/to/mount/folder/encrypted
-    $ fusermount -u /path/to/empty/folder
+    $ fusermount -u /path/to/mount/folder

 API references
 --------------